 OCLinks is an information and referral phone and online chat service to help navigate the Behavioral Health Services (BHS) system within the Health Care Agency for the County of Orange.
+Callers are connected to clinical Navigators who are knowledgeable in every program within the BHS system.
+This includes children and adult mental health, alcohol and drug inpatient and outpatient programs, crisis services, and prevention/early intervention programs.
+Once a program is identified, the Navigator will make every effort to link the caller directly to that program while still on the call.
 The Navigators speak English, Spanish, and Vietnamese, while other languages can be accommodated through translation services.
 (855) 625-4657